2023 Most Popular Urban & Regional Planning Bachelor's Degree Schools in New York

 Of the 20 students majoring in urban planning at Cornell, 65% are male and 35% are female.

-Out of the 2 schools in New York that were part of this year’s ranking, The New School landed the # 2 spot on the list.
-Located in the city of New York, New School University is a private not-for-profit college with a large student population.
+The in-demand bachelor’s degree programs at The New School helped the school earn the #2 place on this year’s ranking of the most popular urban and regional planning schools in New York.
+Located in the large city of New York, New School University is a private not-for-profit college with a fairly large student population.

-Explore all the Most Popular Urban & Regional Planning Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Most Popular Urban & Regional Planning Schools in the Middle Atlantic Area or other specific states within that region.

 One of 8 majors within the area of study, urban and regional planning has other similar majors worth exploring.